 This year is shaping up to be a bumper one for Lauren Moore.
-The Brisbane buyer’s agent has more than $30 million worth of property to find for her clients and, at the start of the month, six new buyers came to her in less than a week.
+The Brisbane buyer’s agent has more than $30 million worth of property to find for her clients and, at the start of January, six new buyers came to her in less than a week.

 It’s a solid position to be in, but not one Lauren takes for granted.